bidaye-lab/spiking_neural_network_model/README.md

 ### Generatsing Neuron Data

 There is an additional notebook attached to this repository called `MANC_data_crawler.ipynb`.
 Run the function inside after installing needed dependencies.
 You will need to provide your own authentication token from the Neuprint website.
 The script will generate two files `output.csv` and `output.parquet`.
+This data contains all neurons labelled `Traced` and `Unimportant` in the Janelia NeuPrint database.
+It ignores those labelled `PRT Orphan`, `RT Orphan`, `Anchor`, `Orphan`, `Assign`, and `None`.

 ### MANC vs. Flywire Data